 In the spirit of remembrance, and to help those who aren’t familiar with the rituals or symbolism of a military funeral, we outlined a few of the most recognizable aspects below, which are excerpted from The Drill and Ceremonies manual.

 Additionally, as a small token of appreciation, we’d like to encourage current and former members of the military to create an Everplan so their loved ones have some extra guidance if tragedy strikes.
-You can use the following discount code to receive your first year of our premium planning service for free: MEMDAY (Note: Regular annual price is $35.
-This code expires June 1, 2014.)
+You can use the following discount code to receive 50-percent off of our Everplans Annual Subscription: VETERANS2015 (Note: Regular annual price is $75.
+This code expires November 30, 2015.)

 Draping The Casket With The National Flag